 Results and Discussion:

 Sugarloaf Creek Basin (SCB) showed a much smaller degree of landscape change than Illilouette Creek Basin (ICB).
-Diversity indices increased over time for both watersheds, but the change was negligible for SLB, showing that landscape diversity rose only very slightly in response to fire (Figure E1).
-The landscape-scale aggregation index increased slightly over time in SLB, in contrast to a decrease in ICB (Figure E2).
+Diversity indices increased over time for both watersheds, but the change was negligible for SCB, showing that landscape diversity rose only very slightly in response to fire (Figure E1).
+The landscape-scale aggregation index increased slightly over time in SCB, in contrast to a decrease in ICB (Figure E2).
 This could be due to fires creating larger areas of sparse meadow that are more aggregated than pre-burn meadow areas (Figure E3b).
-The size of the largest vegetation patches did not vary appreciably in SLB between 1973 and 2014, with the exception of sparse meadows (Figure E3).
+The size of the largest vegetation patches did not vary appreciably in SCB between 1973 and 2014, with the exception of sparse meadows (Figure E3).
 The mean and standard deviation of patch sizes, however, showed similar trends to ICB (Figure E4).
 Most notably, conifer patches got smaller and less varied in size following 4 decades of fire (Figure E4).
-While fractal dimension increased for all vegetation types in ICB, it remained flat or decreased slightly in SLB (Figure E5).
-This may partially be due to fires creating a small number of new fairly homogeneous patches with simple geometries, but the small amount of change demonstrates that patch properties varied very little in response to fire in SLB.
+While fractal dimension increased for all vegetation types in ICB, it remained flat or decreased slightly in SCB (Figure E5).
+This may partially be due to fires creating a small number of new fairly homogeneous patches with simple geometries, but the small amount of change demonstrates that patch properties varied very little in response to fire in SCB.

 Relative proportions of each vegetation type were similar between the two watersheds (Figure E6; note that these proportions do not account for exposed rock).
 Both watersheds also had similar Shannon’s Evenness Index values in their pre-fire/post-suppression states (Figure E1).
 These similarities show that, despite differences discussed in the main text, the large-scale land cover types and distributions are comparable between these watersheds, making them useful to use as two case studies demonstrating how fire affects two similar landscapes in areas with slightly different climatology and geology.